Daimachi, near Yokohama Station, was once a place of spectacular scenery! The "Dai-machi of Kanagawa" was once a place of spectacular scenery!

 Did you know that there is a long staircase like this one in "Daimachi", a 10-minute walk from Yokohama Station?

-(Photo looking to the left with the stairs at the top of the stairs in the background)
+(Photo looking to the left with the staircase at the top of the stairs in the background)

 Hiroshige Utagawa, "Tokaido Gojyosantsugi-no-Uchi-Kanagatadai-no-Keiken"